Computing

 • Creating digital graphics

-• Creating a multipage website
+• Creating a digital interactive multimedia product

 • Systems architecture, memory and storage